 Metrics to track include:

-To effectively automate your distribution lists, it’s crucial to have a clear understanding of your organization’s specific requirements.
+To effectively automate your distribution lists, it’s crucial to have a clear understanding of your organization’s specific requirements by identifying your needs.
 This will ensure that your automation process is seamless, efficient, and tailored to meet your organization’s unique needs.

 Here’s a detailed breakdown of key areas to consider: